Makarem Sobhi Batterjee: Education

 Batterjee holds an MBA from London Business School.

 Career

-Batterjee currently serves as the president of Saudi German Hospitals Group.
-He is also the president of the family-owned Bait Al Batterjee Holding Company, a diversified organization with investment in 25 subsidiaries and more than 12500 employees, and the founder and CEO of the New City Company.
+Batterjee currently serves as the President of Saudi German Hospitals Group.
+He also holds the position of president at the family-owned Bait Al Batterjee Holding Company, a diversified organization with investments in 25 subsidiaries and more than 12500 employees.
+Additionally, he is the founder and CEO of the New City Company.

 Batterjee is the founder and chief executive officer of Shababco Enterprises, which has established the largest award-winning gym, Gold's Gym, in Saudi Arabia.
 He is also the founder of Humania Capital (2005 – Present), a healthcare investment company, owner of JanPro, a commercial cleaning brand, and the founding president of the Saudi Chapter of the Entrepreneurs' Organization.